noelzappy/github-contributions/README.md

 # Embed GitHub Contributions on Your Web Page

 A basic tool to fetch a GitHub user's contributions table and display it in an `iframe`.
-This provides developers the ability to embed a GutHub contributions table into a portfolio.
+This provides developers the ability to embed a GitHub contributions table into a portfolio.

 ![GitHub Contributions](_readme/screenshot-contributions.png)

-> The active version can viewed at:
+> The active version can be viewed at:
 > https://pages.codeadam.ca/github-contributions

 > An active example can be viewed at: